Synestraa/Highcall-Library/README.md

 Supported systems are Windows 7, Windows 8, Windows 8.1, Windows 10.

-*New features:
- * injecting from 32 bit to 64, 32 to 32, 64 to 32 and 64 to 64.
- * debugger detection
- * memory scanning detection (cheat engine, etc.)
- * many ports to be able to do 32 to 64 and 64 to 32 things.

 * External/Internal Process
   * List, find and open processes.
   * Enumerate Ldr/No PE/No Ldr modules.